Johann Adam Hiller

-Johann Adam Hiller (25 December 1728, in Wendisch-Ossig, Saxony – 16 June 1804, in Leipzig) was a German composer, conductor and writer on music, regarded as the creator of the Singspiel, an early form of German opera.
+Johann Adam Hiller (25 December 1728 – 16 June 1804) was a German composer, conductor and writer on music, regarded as the creator of the Singspiel, an early form of German opera.
 In many of these operas he collaborated with the poet Christian Felix Weiße.

-Furthermore, Hiller was a teacher who encouraged musical education for women, his pupils including Elisabeth Mara and Corona Schröter.
-He was Kapellmeister of Abel Seyler's theatrical company, and became the first Kapellmeister of Leipzig Gewandhaus.
+Hiller was a teacher who encouraged musical education for women, his pupils including Elisabeth Mara and Corona Schröter.
+He was Kapellmeister of Abel Seyler's theatrical company, and became the first Kapellmeister of the Leipzig Gewandhaus Orchestra.

 Biography

 By the death of his father in 1734, Hiller was left dependent to a large extent on the charity of friends.
 He came from a musical family, and also learned the basics of music from a school master in his home town, Wendisch-Ossig.
 From 1740 to 1745, he was a student at the Gymnasium in Görlitz, where his fine soprano voice earned him free tuition.
 In 1746 he went to study at the famous Kreuzschule in Dresden.
 There he took keyboard and basso continuo lessons with Gottfried August Homilius.